Registering devices to Pexip Infinity

 Service tag

-This optional field lets you assign a unique identifier to this service, which you can then use to track use of the service.
+This optional field lets you assign a unique identifier to this device, which you can then use to track use of the service.

 Description An optional description of the device.
 Note that this description may be displayed to end users on registered Connect apps who are performing a directory search.

-Allows a Connect app to register using this alias, using Single Sign-On (SSO) services such as AD FS to authenticate the registration.
+Allows a Connect app (or any other device using the Pexip client API) to register using this alias, using AD FS SSO to authenticate the registration.

 For more information, see Connect app registrations.